 Ful medames is also spelled like foule mudammes and ful mudammas, or just fūl.
-This Egyptian Recipe is made by fava beans and served with cumin, vegetable oil; and optionally with chopped parsley, onion garlic, lemon juice, chili pepper and other vegetable, spice and herb ingredients.
+This Egyptian Recipe is made of fava beans and served with cumin, vegetable oil; and optionally with chopped parsley, onion garlic, lemon juice, chili pepper, and other vegetables, spice, and herb ingredients.

 - 6 tbsp olive oil

 - 3 cloves garlic crushed with a garlic press or the back of a spoons

 - 2 hard-boiked eggs chopped or cut into wedge

 - Place beans in a large saucepan and heat over medium heat.

 - Stir in 2 tbsp. of the olive oil plus lemon juice, garlic, salt, pepper, and 1/4 c. of the parsley.

 - Cook until heated through and steaming slightly, about 6 to 8 minutes.